Interconnection Data

 Interconnection Page

-Additional interconnection data can be accessed by selecting Interconnection from the left-side menu under 'Key Details'.
-This page provides a comprehensive analysis of the local grid infrastructure.
-Similar to the table on the Executive Summary, this page indicates the owner, name, distance, voltage, and winter/summer capacity (MW) for all substations within 50 miles of your project, and data on all transmission lines within 50 miles of your project.
-You can also view the following:
+For more detailed data, you can click View Details in the "Nearest Substation" card (shown above), or select Interconnection from the left-side menu.
+This page provides a comprehensive analysis of the local grid infrastructure, including the owner, name, distance, voltage, and winter/summer capacity (MW) for all substations and transmission lines within 10 miles of your project.

-- Substation Information
+- Capacity Information

 - Interconnection Queue Data

-The acronyms under “Status” vary by how each ISO reports them.
-In ERCOT, for instance, the statuses mean:- SS: Screening Study (started or completed)
+- The acronyms under “Status” vary by how each ISO reports them.
+In ERCOT, for instance, the statuses mean:

 - FIS: Full Interconnection Study (started or completed)